MultiSafepay/docs/content/integrations/handle-notifications.md

 <br>

+> ✅  Congratulations!
-:tada: Congratulations!
-You've successfully created an order, configured your webhook endpoint, and set up your web server to handle notifications.
+> You've successfully created an order, configured your webhook endpoint, and set up your web server to handle notifications.